-Core Strength and Lower Extremity Function
+13.4.1 Core Strength and Lower Extremity Function

-Willson et al. [53] were one of the first investigators to examine the association between trunk, hip, and knee isometric strength and the knee FPPA during a single-leg squat.
-They reported a significant correlation between increased trunk extension (r=0.26; P=0.05), trunk lateral flexion (r=0.27; P=0.04), hip external rotation (r=0.40;P=0.004), and a neutral FPPA (an angle closer to 0°).
-Although not significant, a trend existed for the importance of the hip abductors (r=0.23; P=0.07).
-Regarding knee strength, the investigators reported a significant correlation between the knee flexors (r=0.33; P=0.02), but not the knee extensors (r=0.23; P=0.12), and the FPPA.
-Although the knee flexors (hamstrings) function primarily as a knee flexor, it is noteworthy that the hamstrings also assist with hip extension.
+Willson et al. [39] were one of the first investigators to examine the association between trunk, hip, and knee isometric strength and the knee FPPA during a single-leg squat.
+These investigators reported a significant correlation between increased trunk extensor (r = 0.26; P = 0.05), trunk lateral flexor (r = 0.27; P = 0.04), and hip external rotator (r = 0.40; P = 0.004) strength and a neutral FPPA (an angle closer to 0°).
+Although not significant, a trend existed for the importance of hip abductor strength (r = 0.23; P = 0.07).
+Regarding knee strength, the investigators reported a significant correlation between knee flexor (r = 0.33; P = 0.02), but not knee extensor (r = 0.23; P = 0.12), strength and the FPPA.
+Although the knee flexors (hamstrings) function primarily as a knee flexor, it was noteworthy that the hamstrings also assist with hip extension.
 This orientation may account for the significant association found between the knee flexors and FPPA.